Cuban Salsa dance

-Considered to be similar to “Cha Cha Cha and Mambo” is a renowned dance form known as Salsa.
+Salsa is a renowned dance form considered to be similar to “Cha Cha Cha and Mambo”.
 This “Latin American” dance style has originated from Cuba.
 This style of dance is basically “social” in nature, and is usually performed in nightclubs, bars, ballrooms, and restaurants.
 Furthermore, this dance style has evolved over the years and comprises of various styles such as Colombian/Cali, Cuban/Casino, Los Angeles style, and New York style.
 In addition, international festivals (known as Salsa Congress) to celebrate this dance form are organized in various cities around the world annually.

 a.
 History/origin of Salsa: